crusher-dev/documentation/docs/get-started/binaries.md

 This binary weights around 20MB, this depends on your operating system.

-When using this binary, you do not need anything on your machine, the Java runtime is packaged directly with QuestDB.
+When using this binary, you do not need anything on your machine, the Java runtime is packaged directly with Crusher.

 ## Extract the tarball